nova-forms/nova-forms.github.io/index.markdown

 From form input, translation, validation, and submission to PDF rendering, we got you covered.

 <div class="steps">
-    {% include step.html number=1 title="Form Creation" description="Easily create dynamic forms using a modern reactive framework with lots of provided components for pagination, repeatable elements and much more." %}
+    {% include step.html number=1 title="Form Creation" description="Easily create dynamic forms using a modern reactive framework with lots of provided components for pagination, repeatable elements and much more.
+Integrated end-to-end testing ensures that your form always works as expected." %}
-    {% include step.html number=1 title="Testing" description="Ensure that your form works as expected with built-in end-to-end testing." %}
     {% include step.html number=2 title="Input Validation" description="The user-provided input is validated in real-time in the frontend, as well as after submission in the backend using our novel approach of type-based validation." %}
-    {% include step.html number=3 title="Data Submission" description="There is no need to implement your own API, simply declare a server function that takes the form data as an input, and the networking is taken care of." %}
+    {% include step.html number=3 title="Data Submission" description="From form data submission to file upload, there is no need to implement your own APIs.
+Simply declare a server function that takes the form data as an input, and the networking is taken care of." %}
-    {% include step.html number=4 title="PDF Generation" description="Easily render the form to PDF using our provided PDF rendering service in a single line of code." %}
+    {% include step.html number=4 title="PDF Generation" description="Easily render the form to PDF using our provided PDF rendering service in a single line of code.
+PDFs can be directly generate by using the online form as a template, or alternatively by creating a separate template." %}
-    {% include step.html number=5 title="Internationalization" description="Internationalize your forms as well as the generated PDFs by using compile-time checked translations." %}
+    {% include step.html number=5 title="Internationalization" description="Internationalize your forms as well as the generated PDFs by using compile-time checked translations.
+Translations can be automatically generated with a single click by using the Deepl API" %}
 </div>